smelgin/kapanga/README.md

 3. Import Pricebook entries:
 This step will require a little more work:

- 3.a.
-Open your scratch org and go to app KPN, and then to Pricebooks, and open "Standard Price Book".
+     *a.* Open your scratch org and go to app KPN, and then to Pricebooks, and open "Standard Price Book".

- 3.b.
-Look into the URL, it should be like this: `https://<your scratch org prefix>.lightning.force.com/lightning/r/Pricebook2/<pricebookId>/view`
+     *b.* Look into the URL, it should be like this: `https://<your scratch org prefix>.lightning.force.com/lightning/r/Pricebook2/<pricebookId>/view`

- 3.c.
-Copy the `<pricebookId>` and save or paste it in some other place for future references.
+     *c.* Copy the `<pricebookId>` and save or paste it in some other place for future references.

- 3.d.
-Export as Csv, Product2 records, using Salesforce Data Loader (only Id and ProductCode, ordered by ProductCode).
+     *d.* Export as Csv, Product2 records, using Salesforce Data Loader (only Id and ProductCode, ordered by ProductCode).

- 3.e.
-Open with some spreadsheets app (maybe Excel or LibreOffice), the file "pricebook_entries_standard.csv".
+     *e.* Open with some spreadsheets app (maybe Excel or LibreOffice), the file "pricebook_entries_standard.csv".

- 3.f.
-Replace the id in the column "Pricebook2Id" by the one you pasted in step d (on each row).
+     *f.* Replace the id in the column "Pricebook2Id" by the one you pasted in step d (on each row).

- 3.g.
-Replace each row in column 2, by the Id obtained in step e.
+     *g.* Replace each row in column 2, by the Id obtained in step e.

  4. Import "pricebook_entries_standard.csv" using DataLoader.

  5. Open the scratch org: